-Looking back, I am amazed that I happened to be in line for all those great teachers.
+Looking back, I am amazed that I was in line for all those great teachers.

 You can't overestimate the value of a teacher who teaches you what they know but